Legoless/Haystack/README.md

 - **SDK**

    Contains Objective-C classes and categories that are installed part of a CocoaPods install.
-The classes are general and extend base Apple SDK's.
-SDK supports iOS 7 and up.
+The classes are general and extend base Apple SDK's. **SDK supports iOS 7 and up**.

    - **[Categories](https://github.com/Legoless/Haystack/blob/master/Wiki/Categories.md)**
      - *Foundation*